Tricked-dev/ascella/README.md

 ### Selfhosting

-There's no support for self hosting
+There's no support for self hosting see #1

 ### Development